sensu/sensu-docs-legacy/0.10/faq.md

 ## Do checks need to exist on the client?

-No, the only need to be defined on the servers, but can defined on the client to override the check attributes from those that are being set on the server.
-Another case where a check needs to be present on the client is, when it is being defined as a standalone-check, then it does not be defined on the server.
+No. They only need to be defined on the master server, but can defined on the client to override the check attributes from those that are being set on the server.
+Another case where a check needs to be present on the client is when it is being defined as a standalone check.
 In `safe mode` the check has to exist on both the client and the server.

 ## How do I configure a standalone-check?